-The information in this section is taken directly from The Handbook for Campus Safety and Security Reporting, published in 2011 by the US Department of Education, Office of Postsecondary Education.
-The definitions are listed in alphabetical order.
+The definitions in this section are taken directly from The Handbook for Campus Safety and Security Reporting, published in 2011 by the US Department of Education, Office of Postsecondary Education.
+Also, we utilize the revised language from the Higher Education Act of 1965, as amended by the Violence Against Women Reauthorization Act of 2013, for the updated crime definitions.
+All definitions are listed below in alphabetical order: